leadond/onboarding-saas/security-audit-report.md

 # Security and Functionality Audit Report
-## Login Page - OnboardKit SaaS Platform
+## Login Page - Onboard Hero SaaS Platform

 ### Executive Summary

-This report presents the findings from a comprehensive security and functionality audit of the OnboardKit login page.
+This report presents the findings from a comprehensive security and functionality audit of the Onboard Hero login page.
 The audit was conducted to identify vulnerabilities, assess security controls, and provide recommendations for improving the overall security posture.

 ### Audit Scope